Peg Leg Porker

 Seasoning: Salt & pepper

-Description: Good flavoring and seasoning, but slightly over cooked and just a little too fatty, needing to be trimmed a little more.
-They don’t serve burnt ends here as everything is cut either fatty or lean in true Central Texas style
+Description: Good flavoring and seasoning, but slightly overcooked and just a little too fatty, needing to be trimmed a little more.
+They don’t serve burnt ends here, as everything is cut either fatty or lean in true Central Texas style

 Burnt Ends – Not served here